Ravikrishnan05/Climate_change_ai/README.md

 - `data/`: Contains the raw `.nc` and `.txt` data files.
 - `src/data_loader.py`: The data expert.
 Responsible for loading, cleaning, and preparing the (input, target) pairs from the raw files according to specified time windows and parameters.
 - `src/models.py`: A catalog of model blueprints.
-Contains the `ReferenceCNN` class, an exact replica of the successful architecture from the tutorial.
+Contains the `ReferenceCNN` class,  successful architecture.
 - `src/run_reference_pipeline.py`: The main conductor script that orchestrates the entire training and evaluation process, bringing together the data and models to produce the final result.

 ## How to Run the Project